davet2001/elec-sankey/README.md

 ## Development:

 Developed in a vscode devcontainer.
-Rebuild, open a terminal and run
+Rebuild dev container, open a terminal and run

+`npm install`
 `npm run develop`